Ships in the package url https://www.wikipedia.org test "Wikipedia homepage loads" Verify the page shows "Wikipedia"

 Write tests the way you'd explain them to a teammate.
 No code, no selectors, no XPath.
 If you can describe it, you can test it.

-Describe what to test in plain English.
+Describe what to test in words.
 TestWithWords drives a real browser with AI โ clicking, typing, verifying โ and gives you screenshot evidence.

 npm i -g testwithwords